 Did you know that a closed terrarium (a bottle garden with an airtight seal) can essentially sustain itself with minimal to no care at all?
 The idea of creating your own self-sustaining ecosystem in a bottle is quite fascinating.
-Think of it as mini greenhouse.
-Where open terrariums can contain arid, succulent type plants, ferns and other humid-loving plants do best in a closed terrarium.
+Think of it as a mini greenhouse.
+Where open terrariums can contain arid, succulent-type plants, ferns and other humid-loving plants do best in a closed terrarium.

 There are many types of terrariums you can make; however, this article is dedicated to closed terrariums.
 The purpose of closed terrariums is to create a small bottle garden that can survive without constant care.
 Keep reading to see how to create a self-sustaining ecosystem of your own.

 Materials Needed to Make a Bottle Garden

 - Activated Charcoal

 - Springtails (optional)

 - Preserved mosses

 - Glass vessel with a lid (you can repurpose a glass jar or choose from a selection of vintage ones at a thrift store)